melindasusanto/demo1/README.md

 Descriptions of cassava in European texts became closely linked to emerging ideas of race as we move from the 18th into the 19th century.
 Even though earlier texts sometimes feature indigenous peoples working with some form of technology, texts from the late 18th century onwards began to situate indigenous peoples in more primitive-looking landscapes which reduce them to stereotypes.
 An engraving in Thomas Middleton’s Geography Systems (1769) demonstrates how books during this time applied derogatory terms such as “negros” to black bodies.
 <param ve-storiiies id="861e9">

-## Diasporic and Contemporary Food Uses
+## Diasporic and contemporary food uses
 <param ve-image
 title="William Tufts Brigham,_Guatemala, The Land of the Quetzal_(1887)" url="Guatemala.jpg"
        fit="cover"